A graphic module that summarizes statistics about the website and its users. Widgets are displayed on the Dashboard in Yandex.Metrica

 - Uploading the file

-A file download from the site.
+A file download from the website.

 - Conversion rate

 The number of conversions as a percentage of the total number of sessions.
+In the Cross device report, the conversion rate is calculated based on the number of users.

 A numerical value that is based on an attribute of a session or pageview.
 This amount can be the total or average.
 For example, pageviews are calculated as the sum of values, while session depth is the average value.